algobulls/algobulls_help_site/docs/member/tweak.md

 ## Resume
 ---

-This option lets user decide if he/she wants to resume position on start for securities with different settlement cycle:
+This option lets the user decide if he/she wants to resume position on start for securities with different settlement cycle:

 * `Resume Positions on start` - This is for intraday strategies where the position starts on next day.
 * `Resume Holdings T+1 on start` - This is for Delivery based strategies where the position starts on T+1 day.